szaumoor/ZS_ShadowdancerOverhaul/README.md

 - **Planeshift** is a Time Stop effect, so it would be possible to cast it over and over to make some effect on the enemy wear off with no consequences.
 So again, it's a matter of your tolerance for cheesiness.
 As an alternative, Shadow Jump: Dimensional Door, was added.
 See above for more information on that alternative.
 - The summoned shade might actually be a little overpowered at higher levels (28-40), but I'm honestly not entirely sure.
 Feedback is welcome.
 - **Shadow Conjuration**-type spells will log some of the subspells twice.
 It's unavoidable due to how I'm handling the "half the shadowdancer" casting level effect.
 I'll fix it if I find a solution at some point.
-- Casting **Planeshift** can sometimes cause the line "Spell Ineffective" if there's a creature immune to everything, like the Sewage Golem.
-It's a side effect of preventing creatures immune to time stop from traveling around during the "time stop".
-The problem could be alleviated by making only affect actual enemies, but it won't cause problems either way, it's harmless.
 - There is some wonkiness when using Hide in plain sight, where if you use the ability and pause at an unfortunate time, the ability may trigger 6 times in a row for some reason and after the cooldown, you'll get back 6 instances of the ability.
 It does not cause any problems, however, as all existing instances are removed after each casting.
 I don't have for now a solution to this inconvenience.

 ## Credits